moeidsaleem/souqalmal-codility-frontend/README.md

-# SouqalmalFrontend
+# Souqalmal Codility Frontend

 The project is based on Angular Material similar to the design request in the mockups, However, i have added login/signup components as extras.
 Also another addition of logout button in the dashboard, The dashboard is persistant based upon the token.

-Due to the constraint of time, I tried to complete the frontend in a hurry and because of that i had missed many good practice scenarios and defining proper types of some of the components.
+Due to the constraint of time, I tried to complete the frontend in a hurry and because of that i had missed  good practice scenarios and defining proper types of some of the components.

+I have worked with many Design systems while Ant Design being my favorite.
+If the following code is not sufficient enough, You can go through my opensource contributions.

+## Working Modules

+- User can login ✅
+- User can signup ✅
+- User location update ✅
+- Get Shops by distance ✅
+- Like shops ✅
+- user can logout ✅
+- Fetching distance ✅